Big-city Dems who had imposed strict coronavirus lockdowns now let George Floyd rioters flout rules

 And, Los Angeles Mayor Eric Garcetti threatened in March to cut power and water for businesses that reopened, saying he wanted to punish "irresponsible and selfish" behavior.
 In recent days, he has encouraged mass gatherings, even as he condemned violence.
 "I will always protect Angelenos' right to make their voices heard — and we can lead the movement against racism without fear of violence or vandalism," he said.

-These officials were just some of the most prominent politicans to have adopted strikingly different rhetoric on mass gatherings over Floyd's death, including several protests that have triggered property damage, injuries and several deaths.
+These officials were just some of the most prominent politicans to have adopted strikingly different rhetoric on mass gatherings over Floyd's death, including several protests that have triggered property damage, injuries, beatings, and several deaths.
 The mayor of Atlanta, Keisha Lance Bottoms, has been one of the few politicians to keep up her coronavirus admonitions.
 "If you were out protesting last night, you probably need to go get a COVID test this week," she told CNN on Sunday.
 "There is still a pandemic in America that’s killing black and brown people at higher numbers."

 Although some Democrats, including Garcetti, have since welcomed the support of the National Guard to quell the demonstrations, they explicitly noted they were doing so to combat "destruction" and "vandalism" -- not widespread defiance of stay-at-home orders.

-TRUMP TO DESIGNATE FAR-LEFT GROUP ANTIFA A 'TERRORIST ORGANIZATION'
+TRUMP DESIGNATES ANTIFA A 'TERRORIST ORGANIZATION' ; SUSAN RICE SAYS RUSSIANS MAY BE BEHIND IT ALL

-Four officers have been charged in the Floyd case, and one has been arrested.
+Four officers have been fired in the Floyd case, and one has been arrested and charged.
 A video showed the arrested officer kneeling on Floyd for several minutes as he screamed that he could not breathe, although an initial medical examiner's report found "no physical findings that support a diagnosis of traumatic asphyxia or strangulation" -- and cited Floyd's "underlying health conditions including coronary artery disease and hypertensive heart disease," as well as the "potential intoxicants" in his system.

 "Democratic elected officials have now all-but destroyed any remaining political deference in terms of policies needed to enforce social distancing, limit crowd size and the like," journalist Michael Tracey said.

-He pointed to statistics from The Washington Post showing that a total of 41 unarmed people were shot and killed by U.S. police in 2019 -- 19 of them white, nine black and nine Hispanic.
+He also suggested the protests obfuscated key data, pointing to statistics from The Washington Post showing that a total of 41 unarmed people were shot and killed by U.S. police in 2019 -- 19 of them white, nine black and nine Hispanic.
 Others noted that the "Grim Reaper" who patrolled Florida's beaches to shame swimmers and sunbathers amid the pandemic was nowhere to be seen at the protests.

 "WE LITERALLY STAYED IN OUR HOUSES FOR A MONTH BECAUSE OF FEAR OF A VIRUS WITH A 99.74% SURVIVAL RATE AND NOW ARE SUPPOSED TO IGNORE NATIONAL COP-KILLING RIOTS?!!"
 Kentucky State political science professor Wilfred Reilly tweeted.
 "SERIOUS question, as re these riots - where are all these Governors that gave daily three hour press conferences about whether you could walk down the beach or visit your dying relatives?
 Is the COVID-19 crisis over?"

-Warnings from Democrats that the recent Wisconsin election would lead to a spike in coronavirus cases proved unfounded.
+There have been other indicators that officials' concerns about the coronavirus were overblown.
+Warnings from Democrats that the recent Wisconsin election would lead to a spike in coronavirus cases, for example, proved unfounded. ("I don’t think that the in-person election led to a major effect, to my surprise.
+I expected it,” infectious diseases expert Oguzhan Alagoz said.)

 Reilly added: "The way you create a narrative is to isolate and publicize every incident of the phenomenon you're focused on.
 Black: white/inter-racial violent crime is 5% of crime (600K cases/12M crimes), and 80% of THAT is Black on white.
 Wouldn't think that from the papers, wouldja?"

+Scattered efforts by the Democrats to condemn some of the protesters have relied on inaccurate information and unfounded assertions that contradict available data and video evidence.
+For instance, former Obama National Security Advisor Susan Rice appeared to blame the Russians for the protests on Sunday, saying the violence was right out of their "playbook" and that they're "probably" involved.

+Rice also falsely claimed that Trump had called white supremacists "very fine people," which has been repeatedly debunked.
+Instead, like Rice, Trump was drawing a distinction between peaceful protesters taking an ideological approach ("very fine people") and white supremacists, whom Trump condemned "totally."

-Scattered efforts by the Democrats to condemn some of the protesters have relied on inaccurate information.
-For example, Frey said Saturday that officials thought "white supremacists" and "out-of-state instigators" could be behind the protests in the wake of Floyd's death, and Minnesota Gov. Tim Walz also claimed most of the protesters arrested were from outside Minneapolis and sought to take advantage of the chaos.
+And, Frey said Saturday that officials thought "white supremacists" and "out-of-state instigators" could be behind the protests in the wake of Floyd's death, and Minnesota Gov. Tim Walz also claimed most of the protesters arrested were from outside Minneapolis and sought to take advantage of the chaos.

 "We are now confronting white supremacists, members of organized crime, out of state instigators, and possibly even foreign actors to destroy and destabilize our city and our region," Frey had tweeted Saturday.